racheopod/ShrubGrass_dynamics/README.md

 predicting plant functional type dominance in drylands.
 The manuscript is in preparation and the DOI will be made available after publication.

-Raw field data and summarized simulation output results can be found in `01_Data`.
+Raw field data, summarized simulation output results, and metadata can be found in `01_Data`.

 Scripts (`02_Code`) are numbered in order of the analysis: